 Key advantages of locating the proposed development adjacent to the existing International P1 MLCP include proximity to existing parking and the new site remains within walking distance to the airport terminal.
-The proposed development site is however, influenced by existing infrastructure such as the International P1 MLCP, the Australian Federal Police building, the AirTrain and potential future BAC developments (on the former service station site adjacent to the Australian Federal Police building).
+The proposed development site is also within close proximity to existing infrastructure such as the International P1 MLCP, the Australian Federal Police building, and the AirTrain.